victor-gp/yaml-vscode-theme-json-schema/README.md

 <!--TODO version this feature support
-this should be yaml-vscode-theme v1. v2 should extend null support for both token colors scopes. at the directory level. keep both v1 and v2-v<i>
+this should be yaml-vscode-theme v1. v2 should extend null support for both token colors scopes. maybe also fontStyle. v3 could limit alpha values to strings only, adressing that blindspot in our schema. (this would be breaking for Dracula) v0 could be just the vscode themes, without any extra features. at the directory level. keep both v1 and v2-v<i>
 further versions could introduce more features... tags/releases in this project should correspond to vscode releases, e.g. vscode-v1.99.0